What to Eat with Braces the First Week? 20 Easy & Delicious Ideas!

 Lentil soup (well-blended)

-12. Can I eat bread with braces the first week?
+12. Can I eat bread with braces in the first week?

 Bread tips: